Rosanne-Sim/python-essentials-kaggle/README.md

 # 🐍 Kaggle Python Fundamentals

-This repository contains my completed notebooks from Kaggle’s **Python** course — a hands-on program to strengthen Python fundamentals for data analytics and business insights.
+This repository contains my key completed notebooks from Kaggle’s **Python** course — a hands-on program to strengthen Python fundamentals for data analytics and business insights.

 ---